Faculty

 Tplan Consulting

-Enrico Maria Bernardis is Tplan Consulting’s director and, since 2016, one of the lecturers of the Milan Summer School on Cost-Benefit Analysis.
+Enrico Maria Bernardis is Tplan Consulting’s director and, since 2016, one of the lecturers of the Milan CBA Summer School.
 Enrico has multi-sector and multi-country experience in transport infrastructure and policy appraisal.
 He has acted as a CBA expert for the development or review of more than 50 Cost-Benefit Analyses for transport projects in different European Countries (France, Greece, Hungary, Italy, Portugal, Spain, Turkey, United Kingdom) and transport modes (railways, metro and urban transport systems, ports and hinterland connections, road and airports).
 Enrico has good knowledge of a variety of national and international guidance and tools on economic appraisal for transport, such as the 2014 CBA Guide (EU, DG REGIO), Blue Book (EU, JASPERS), and EIB Railpag (EU, EIB), the Notes on the Economic Evaluation of Transport Projects, 2005 (World Bank) and Treasury’s Green Book and WebTAG/Tuba (UK).
-INEA has appointed him as an evaluator of the CBAs included in the applications for funding under the Connecting Europe Facility.
+INEA has appointed him as an evaluator of the CBAs submitted with applications for funding under the Connecting Europe Facility.
 Enrico provided training activities on CBA and transport project evaluations for public administrations in Italy, Macedonia and Slovenia.

 Davide Sartori